themeteorchef/writing-an-api/writing-an-api.md

   }
 });
 ```
 Straightforward enough.
 We simply do a `findOne()` and return the response (if it exists) to our `{{apiKey}}` helper.
 But wait...how are we doing this without a query or projections?
-Well, because know that our publication is going to return only the document that matches our current user's ID _and_ only the `key` field, we can do a `findOne` because our template will only ever see _one document_.
+Well, because we know that our publication is going to return only the document that matches our current user's ID _and_ only the `key` field, we can do a `findOne` because our template will only ever see _one document_.
 Make sense?
 No sense in writing extra code when the job is already finished!
 Now that getting our key into the template is square, let's check out regeneration.

 <p class="block-header">/client/controllers/authenticated/api-key.js</p>